Most Durable Luggage 2018 – Top Carry-Ons And Checked Luggage!

 Here at Travel Gear Depot we don’t want you to have such bad experiences.
-Thus, we have scrutinized the web and picked out what we believe to be among the most durable luggage you can find.
+Thus, we have scrutinized the web and picked out what we believe to be among the most rugged luggage you can find.
 We have chosen 3 carry-ons and 3 suitcases.
 Often there is a product line, which means you can find suitcases from the same line as a carry-on we have recommended, and vice versa.

 We will start with some general questions about durable luggage, and then dive into the specific product reviews.
 Enjoy!